mengfanwang/Max-Flow-Algorithm-Collection-and-Implement/README.md

 A t by 1 matrix, representing a set of vertices connected to the sink after implementing a min-cut algorithm. s+t=n.

 #### 10. Flag
 A 5-digital number.
 Each number represents the corresponding property in the former part `Categories` in order.
 When this part is modified, all graphs in the dataset will be modified.
+Uncertain properties can be labeled by 0.

 For example, a 10000-vertices GTW graph's flag is 22334.
 Because it's directed, m=O(n) but not planar, single float capacity, and have 10^4 vertices with infinite capacity edges.